root-project/root/documentation/spectrum/Spectrum.md

 ## 1-DIMENSIONAL SPECTRA

-This function calculates background spectrum from source spectrum.
+This function calculates background spectrum from the source spectrum.
 The result is placed in the vector pointed by spectrum pointer.
 On successful completion it returns 0.
 On error it returns pointer to the string describing error.